 Despite the shortcomings, the radar was deemed operationally suitable due to its high operational availability of 99 percent, which exceeded the 95 percent requirement.

-Yet the radar is not meeting reliability requirements because of the total number of failures and it also doesn't meet maintainability requirements, according to Gilmore.
+Yet the radar is not meeting reliability requirements, due to because of the total number of failures, and it is also not meeting doesn't meet maintainability requirements, according to Gilmore.

 The program executive officer for missiles and space approved the program's entrance into Full Rate Production (FRP) on Dec.
 22, 2015, and assessed the program as operationally effective, survivable and suitable, Army spokesman Dan O'Boyle told Defense News.
 The DOT&E "fully supported" the decision, he said.